salesforcecli/plugin-orchestrator/messages/appframework.delete.template.md

 # flags.decouple.description

-When set, applications created from this template will have their association with the template removed before the template is deleted.
-This ensures applications continue to function independently after the template is gone.
-Use this option when you want to preserve applications while removing the template.
+When set, apps created from this template have their association with the template removed before the template is deleted.
+This ensures apps continue to function independently after the template is gone.
+Use this option when you want to preserve apps while removing the template.

 # flags.no-prompt.summary

-Do not prompt for confirmation.
+Don't prompt for confirmation.

 # flags.no-prompt.description

 Skip the confirmation prompt before deleting the template.
-Use this flag carefully, especially in scripts or automation, as template deletion cannot be undone.
-This flag is useful for CI/CD pipelines and automated processes.
+Use this flag carefully, especially in scripts or automation, as template deletion can't be undone.

 # fetchingTemplate